davidli3100/AdrenaLAN/README.md

 EA has been criticised many times for their anti-consumer practices, including pricy lootboxes, numerous paid DLCs, and the pay-to-win nature of many of their games.
 We felt thatbarodying them would be an interesting and unique concept for a game.

 ## What are we prooud of?
+It actually works TM

 ## What could we improve on?
+when 7 people in total couldn't troubleshoot one pesky modal

 ## What have we learned?
+*# don't use modals #*

 ## TO-DO
 - [ ] Level 2